 (iv) The circumstantial evidence in order to sustain conviction must be complete and incapable of explanation of any other hypothesis than that of the guilt of the accused and such evidence should not only be consistent with the guilt of the accused but should be inconsistent with his innocence.”

 Interestingly, Narendra’s motive was stated to be “to satisfy his lust.”
-For proving that motive, “the prosecution had argued that although the accused was married and had children, but his wife was living at her parent’s house.”
-The SC noted, “it is not adequately established as to for how long the wife of the accused was not living with him.”
+For proving that motive, “prosecution had argued, although the accused was married and had children, but his wife was living at her parent’s house.”
+SC noted, “it is not adequately established as to for how long the wife of the accused was not living with him.”

 Narendra had “injuries on his private part” – but of course – “that, in medical opinion, could be a result of sexual intercourse with his wife.
 The accused was a married man having children and it was not established that his wife was living away from him.”

 “There was serious lacunae in the investigating procedure”.
 It is admitted.
 But what happens to Ram Sunder Sen?
-Nobody is interested.
+Nobody seems interested.